programminghistorian/ph-submissions/lessons/creating-mobile-augmented-reality-experiences-in-unity.md

 ## Connect the Android SDK and Java Development Kit to Unity

-In Unity, go to Edit > Preferences > External Tools and point Unity to the file locations for the Android Tools (Android SDK) and Java Development Kit (JDK) you just installed.
+In Unity, go to Edit > Preferences > External Tools (or Unity > Preferences > External Tools on a Mac) and point Unity to the file locations for the Android Tools (Android SDK) and Java Development Kit (JDK) you just installed.
 If you do not see options for adding the Android SDK and Java SDK, then you will need to close Unity and restart the Unity Download Assistant and make sure that "Android Build Support" is selected on the Components dialog box.
-If you are on a Mac, choose New Project to access Preferences.

 {% include figure.html filename="ar-dev-9.png" caption=" Components dialog box for Unity 2017.2.
 Check the Android Build Support option.
 Check the iOS Build Support option if you working on a Mac."%}